chucklever/i-d-update-copy-spec/draft-cel-nfsv4-update-copy-spec.md

 CB_RECALL and CB_GETATTR go missing: After a delay, the server revokes the delegation and operation continues.

-A lost CB_OFFLOAD means that a client workload waits for a completion event that never arrives, unless that client has a mechanism for probing the pending COPY.
+A lost CB_OFFLOAD means that the client workload waits for a completion event that never arrives, unless that client has a mechanism for probing the pending COPY.
 Usually this means sending an OFFLOAD_STATUS.
 The specification can make this